 If a person is having a seizure, try to place them in an area where they’re less likely to injure themselves, such as a carpeted floor, away from sharp furniture corners.

-Once the medical personnel arrive, they may ask to take the drug you (or your friend) consumed.
-You should give it to them.
-The main reason is because they will test it in order to provide the appropriate treatment.
+Once the medical personnel arrive, they may ask you how much cocaine you have consumed and whether you consumed any other drug, including alcohol, at the same time.
+It is important to give them all the information they need to administer the right treatment.
+They may ask to take the drug you (or your friend) consumed in which case you should give it to them.
+The main reason is because they will test it in order to be able to provide the appropriate treatment.
 There have been many situations when a person thought they were taking cocaine, but in reality they were taking meth.

 The first thing the medical personnel will do is apply first aid, similarly to what was described before.
 They may also give some medication to lower the heart rate and blood pressure.
 Usually, this is a benzodiazepine.
 After the patient is stable, they will perform a series of tests to determine if any damage resulted because of the overdose.